This lovely French pear cake is light in texture, with a crispy, crackly sugar topping. Lovely enjoyed warm with a dollop of Crème Fraîche.

 - 1/4 cup white granulated sugar

-Preheat oven to 350 F. with rack in centre of oven.
+- Preheat oven to 350 F. (regular bake setting/not fan assisted) with rack in centre of oven.
 Prepare a 10-inch springform pan by spraying with baking spray and lining the bottom ring with parchment paper.
 Place on a baking sheet and set aside.